mesosphere/dcos-docs-site/pages/services/beta-cassandra/1.0.31-3.0.13-beta/node-settings/index.md

     }
 }
 ```
 By default two nodes will not be placed on the same agent, however multiple Cassandra clusters can share an agent.
-As mentioned in the [developer guide](https://mesosphere.github.io/dcos-commons/developer-guide.html) once the service is deployed on the overlay network, it cannot be updated to use the host network.
+Note that once the service is deployed on the overlay network, it cannot be updated to use the host network.